apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

   (Look at all the [connectors](https://trino.io/docs/current/connector.html) that Trino implements.)
   And databases like PostgreSQL don't offer an option supporting Arrow in the first place.

-So in the status quo, clients must choose between either tedious integration work or leaving performance on the table.
+As is, clients must choose between either tedious integration work or leaving performance on the table.
+We can make this better.

 ## Introducing ADBC